By Gregory Pings

 Set the Page Free in the Modern Workplace series examines life at the intersection of technology, work and people.

 This blog published a series of articles about the modern workplace, which reported on how people work today, where and when they work, and how technology impacts their work.
-I’m working from home as I write this, and I emphasize with the people who love the freedom that technology affords them even as they bemoan the downside of mobility and constant connectedness: information overload.
+I’m working from home as I write this, and I empathize with the people who love the freedom that technology affords them, even as they bemoan the downside of mobility and constant connectedness: information overload.

 Even a digital native falls back on pen and paper

 Maria Jose (Majo) Lopez manages digital and social media for our International Operations group.
 Her notebook allows her to keep track of tasks and to-do lists.
 “It’s an old fashioned element that keeps me grounded, and allows me to shape my ideas and focus in a different way.”
 Majo works mostly from home, but you will see her in our Mexico City office about once every two weeks.
 Her team is spread out across the globe, so her day might start at 6 a.m. with a conference call to Europe; other days, she will crank out work at 7 p.m. because it’s easier to concentrate.
 “It’s great to be in this era, because you can work wherever you are, and you are not tied to a place,” she said.
 “Your office can be the world, so long as you have the ability to adapt and connect.”
 Read Pen, Paper and Technology.

 The opaque walls of your office do not mark the boundaries of your workplace